DeerTears/DeerTears/README.md

 https://daryldee.bandcamp.com - not-so chill music

 ## Ask me about... 💬
-- Composing for GBT Player/Milkytracker
+- Composing for GBT Player/Using a Tracker
-- Control Nodes in Godot
+- GDScript and Control Nodes in Godot
 - Music Theory
-- Writing Docs
+- Writing Docs and Wikis

 Feel free to send me a DM on Twitter about any of these things! - https://twitter.com/goodnight_grrl
 <!--